Christoph33one/post-plan-travel/README.md

 - As a user I clearly add my very own comment and image with a easy to follow form that is validted on request.
 - As a user I can view the comment and image I had added.
 - If I want to edit my very own comment, I can view a Navigation point for editing the comment text and image.
 - Once my edited comment is submitted, I can view it in the list of comments.
+- When logged out, I cannot  add, view, edit or delete a comment.
+- When viewing other users comments, I can not edit or delete a comment not owned be myself

 ---

+### FOLLOW / FOLLOWING
+- As a user I can view a list of profile from the popular profiles list and view a follow button
+- When selecting to follow a profile, I can view the button text change from follow to unfollow.
+- When selecting to follow a user, I can view the following count on my profile increase when folling a profile or decrease if I choose to unfollow a user
+- When being followed by other profiles, I can view the number of followers in my profile.
+- If logged out, I can not view follow or unfollow a user.